Oklahoma Truck Accident Lawyers Who Deliver Results

-- Find witnesses.
-Statements from witnesses can be vital.
-Make sure to get the witnesses' full names, addresses and phone numbers so you or police can reach them later.
+Statements from witnesses can be vital to your claim.
+Make sure to get the witnesses’ full names, addresses and phone numbers so you or the police can reach them later.

-Trucking companies can be especially difficult after a truck accident.
-Simply contacting the trucking company and finding someone you can talk with about your accident can be a challenge.
-That's because many trucking companies are often located far away and don't answer their phone.
+Trucking companies can be especially difficult to investigate after a truck accident.
+Simply contacting the company and finding someone you can talk with about the crash can be a challenge.
+That’s because many trucking companies are often located far away and don’t answer their phone.

-In addition, many trucking companies often refuse to release information about the truck or truck driver involved in accidents.
-Trucking companies are required to keep logs detailing repairs and routine maintenance to the truck.
-These companies should also have information verifying the truck driver has a valid commercial driver's license and takes mandatory breaks.
+In addition, many trucking companies refuse to release information.
+Trucking companies are required to keep logs detailing repairs and routine maintenance to their fleet.
+These companies should also have information verifying the truck driver has a valid commercial driver’s license and takes mandatory breaks.

 Who investigates truck accidents in Oklahoma?